mrdekk/swuild/README.md

 1. `Examples/TutorialBuilders` - Examples of using the function builder syntax for flows

 Each example contains its own README.md with detailed instructions on how to build and run it.

+Additionally, there is a specific example demonstrating the mutual exclusivity feature:
+- `Examples/Tutorial/MutualExclusivityExampleFlow.swift` - Shows how to use the mutualExclusivityKey property to prevent duplicate execution of actions